Adamouization/AdamouizationFilms/_posts/2015-02-12-4yearanniversary.markdown

 category: Reel
 ---

-It's already been 4 years since the creation of Adamouization with my first upload to my YouTube channel!
+It's already been **4 years** since the creation of Adamouization with my first upload to my YouTube channel!

-I can't thank you enough for all the support I've received since I started out in 2011!
+I can't thank you enough for all the support I've received since I started out in **2011**!

-By 2013 we had already reached 1.3 million views and 2000 subscribers, but although my previous channel was deleted due to copyright reasons, the achievement and the support was what mattered!
+By 2013 we had already reached **1.3M views** and **2000 subscribers**, but although my previous channel was deleted due to copyright reasons, the achievement and the support was what really mattered!
 I learned a lot in terms of filmmaking techniques and that would not have happened if I didn't have anyone to show it to!

-So I want to take the time to thank every single person who clicked on the like or subscribe button on YouTube, Facebook, Instagram, Soundcloud or Vine: what you see in this video wouldn't have been possible without you!
+So I want to take the time to thank every single person who clicked on the like or subscribe button on YouTube, Facebook, Instagram, Soundcloud or Vine: what you see in this video would not have been possible without you!

 <hr>